 THESE ARE THE IDIOTS WE’RE TALKING ABOUT

 Below are just a few examples of the type of idiots that have a history of prematurely short visits at The Vortex.
 If you see any similarities to yourself in these descriptions, maybe The Vortex isn’t the place for you.
-And maybe, it’s time to seek some counseling.
+And maybe it’s time to start thinking about introspection and self-improvement.
 For your own good.

-Known to travel in packs, these potential date-rapists invariably mistake any female attention as sexual attraction.
-Their frail egos often make them big bullies, so don’t step on their shoes or jostle their drink.
-And for God’s sake, don’t make direct eye contact, because it doesn’t take much to set them off.
-With more roid-rage than active brain cells, douche bags are one of the main reasons we employ bouncers.
-GTFO
+This term generally refers to men with an unfortunate combination of character flaws.
+An inflated sense of self-worth and questionable intelligence is compounded by a complete lack of social grace and self-awareness.
+They behave inappropriately in public, and are completely ignorant to how pathetic they appear to others.
+Often traveling in packs, these potential date-rapists invariably mistake any female attention as sexual attraction, yet they tend to be a joke to all but the most naive of women.
+Their frail egos and steroid addiction will often make them mentally unstable, so don’t step on their shoes or jostle their drink.
+And for God’s sake, don’t ever make direct eye contact, because it doesn’t take much to set these psychopaths off.
+Douchebags are one of the main reasons that we employ bouncers.